 Aside from the obvious adaptation of the programme to meet the requirements for a hybrid model of delivery that would ensure a satisfying immersive learning experience for participants, we have also introduced several changes to the overall curriculum, putting leadership, innovation and sustainability at the centre of the programme.

 Lead for tomorrow

 More than ever in today’s uncertain world, leaders need to feel comfortable with constant change and the lack of “perfect” answers.
 They must be able to build relationships and connect in the virtual world.
 With this in mind, we have added a new module to our Personal Leadership Development Programme with a special focus on leading in a virtual world.
-This journey of personal insights and transformation is delivered in purely “live online format” and complements the leadership development modules dedicated to leading oneself and teams, as well as leading across the organization and in the society.
+This journey of personal insights and transformation is delivered in a purely “live online format” and complements the leadership development modules dedicated to leading oneself and teams, as well as leading across the organization and in society.
 During this module, the emphasis will be on negotiating for value creation, furthering EADA’s goal of educating responsible leaders committed to making a positive impact on the world.

 Innovate or die